 I also add plenty of herbs and spices to cauliflower gratin whereas traditional recipes are relatively simple (but still delicious).
 The herbs and spices in this recipe (basil, oregano and smoked paprika) are optional, so adjust to your own taste preferences.

-Ingredients and Substitutions for Vegan Cauliflower Casserole
+Ingredients for Vegan Cauliflower Casserole

 To create a flavorful vegan cauliflower cheese casserole with creamy sauce, this recipe uses a few ingredients that may be unconventional but work well together.